karatelabs/karate/karate-gatling/README.md

 Scenario: fifty
   * def payload = { sleep: 50 }
-  * def response = Utils.myRpc(payload, karate.context)
+  * def response = Utils.myRpc(payload, karate)
   * match response == { success: true }
 ```

-Note how the `myRpc` method has been implemented to accept a `Map` (auto-converted from JSON) and the `ScenarioContext` as arguments.
+The `karate` object happens to implement the `PerfContext` interface and keeps your code simple.
+Note how the `myRpc` method has been implemented to accept a `Map` (auto-converted from JSON) and the `PerfContext` as arguments.

-Like the built-in HTTP support, any test failures are automatically linked to the previous `PerfEvent` captured.
+Like the built-in HTTP support, any test failures are automatically linked to the previous "perf event" captured.